 To undertake activities associated with short-term planning and implementation relating to projects to be undertaken within a five-year period.
-This will be a major work item for the FY 19 UWP with the new TIP being developed along with continuing the update of the public participation plan.
+This will be a major work item for the FY 20 UWP with the new TIP being developed along with continuing the update of the public participation plan.
 Also, SMATS will start the data gathering and preparation for developing a Saginaw County Non-motorized plan.

-- Maintenance of the TIP for 2017 2020 that was developed in FY 2016. - Review and update the goals and vision in the current plan as needed. - Begin working on the TIP for 2020 2023 - Complete draft TIP chapters updates for committee review. - Updated project location maps will be prepared as needed for the projects selected for the 2017 2020 TIP. - Annual application for bridge funding by Road Commission. - Illustrative Projects list maintained to serve as a source of projects that may be added to the TIP is additional funding becomes available through new legislation or any other sources. - Further implementation of MDOT's Intelligent Transportation Systems (ITS) Architecture and Deployment Plans for the Bay Region in cooperation with MDOT staff. - Further integration of freight planning into short range (current) transportation planning activities. - Implement language and project selection criteria for performance measures and state targets into plans. - SMATS will utilize the SVSU interns from the graphic design department to develop and prepare new updated plans that a visually appealing and easier to read.
+- Maintenance of the TIP for 2020-2023 that was developed in FY 2016. - Review and update the goals and vision in the current plan as needed. - Work on updating plan and condensing the material - Updated project location maps will be prepared as needed for the projects selected for the 2020 2023 TIP. - Create online public interfacing map to allow comments - Annual application for bridge funding by Road Commission. - Create Illustrative Projects list maintained to serve as a source of projects that may be added to the TIP is additional funding becomes available through new legislation or any other sources. - Further implementation of MDOT's Intelligent Transportation Systems (ITS) Architecture and Deployment Plans for the Bay Region in cooperation with MDOT staff. - Further integration of freight planning into short range (current) transportation planning activities. - Implement language and project selection criteria for performance measures and state targets into plans. - SMATS will utilize the SVSU interns from the graphic design department to develop and prepare new updated plans that a visually appealing and easier to read.